 Each year, grant amounts will depend upon NASSM Treasurer’s recommendations; however, a total grant pool amount expected not to be less than $5,000 per year will be the norm.
-The total grant pool amount for 2017 is $10,000.
-This amount will be split amongst award recipients on a basis determined by the Research Grant Review Committee.
+Typically, multiple grants are awarded each year; therefore, applicants should anticipate a total grant pool amount of $5,000 each year to be split among all grant awardees when developing proposal budgets.
 No more than five (5) awards will be given in a year.
 Awards will be announced at the Annual Conference in conjunction with the conference banquet.

-Applicants should indicate their intent to apply in an email to the current President-Elect and Committee Chair, Lisa A. Kihl <email@example.com> by Thursday, February 15, 2018.
+Applicants should indicate their intent to apply in an email to the current President-Elect and Committee Chair, Bri Newland <email@example.com> by February 14, 2021.
 Upon receipt of this email, applicants will be provided with instructions and a link for uploading their grant proposal via Dropbox.